PB Bancorp Inc. (PBBI)'s Financial Results Comparing With Northwest Bancshares Inc. (NASDAQ:NWBI) | New Business Observer

 |1.24%

-For the past year PB Bancorp Inc. has stronger performance than Northwest Bancshares Inc.
+For the past year PB Bancorp Inc.’s stock price has bigger growth than Northwest Bancshares Inc.

 Summary

-Northwest Bancshares Inc. beats on 6 of the 9 factors PB Bancorp Inc.
+Northwest Bancshares Inc. beats PB Bancorp Inc. on 6 of the 9 factors.

 PB Bancorp, Inc. operates as the holding company of Putnam Bank that provides various banking products and services to individuals and small business customers primarily in Connecticut.
 It offers a range of deposits, including checking, savings, and money market deposit accounts, as well as negotiable order of withdrawal accounts and fixed-term certificates of deposit.
 The companyÂ’s loan portfolio comprises residential real estate loans, including one-to four-family mortgage loans, residential construction loans, second mortgage loans, and home equity lines of credit; commercial real estate loans comprising multi-family real estate loans; commercial loans, such as term loans and revolving lines of credit; and consumer and other loans, such as loans on new and used automobiles, loans secured by deposit accounts, and unsecured personal loans.
 In addition, it invests in securities.
 As of July 7, 2016, PB Bancorp, Inc. operated through its eight full-service offices and a full-service loan center in Putnam, Connecticut.
 The company was founded in 1862 and is headquartered in Putnam, Connecticut.